ACRL Literatures in English Section Strategic Plan (2025)

 • Showcase model information literacy instruction units and lesson plans in literary studies that emphasize active learning and critical thinking at both the undergraduate and graduate levels.

-• Approve and implement the revised LES Research Competency Standards in English, and support the use of these in instruction.
+• Support the use of the LES Research Competency Standards in English in instruction.

-• Encourage student learning in new literary research methods, including digital humanities.
+• Support student learning in new literary research methods.

 Research and Scholarly Environment